-The Kleefeld Contemporary provides multiple opportunities for visitors of all ages to engage with art through tours of current exhibitions and campus sculpture, special programs, and other resources.
+The Carolyn Campagna Kleefeld Contemporary Art Museum provides multiple opportunities for visitors of all ages to engage with art through tours of current exhibitions and campus sculpture, special programs, and other resources.
 Our goal is to promote a nuanced interpretation of museum exhibitions and collections, and provide an opportunity for students and the public to deepen their understanding of the complex role art plays in culture.

 The Kleefeld Contemporary provides free membership for all Cal State Long Beach students.
 As an organization that supports cross-disciplinary and diverse programming, we welcome student engagement from all academic programs.

 The museum is currently supporting campus students to found a new ASI Student Association that will give students opportunities to become involved in student events and campus outreach, including the development of a student museum night at the Kleefeld Contemporary.

 We welcome collaborative opportunities for professors to utilize our exhibitions and galleries to create interdisciplinary programs, panels, workshops, and tours for students, faculty and staff.
 Let us work with you to connect our exhibitions to your curriculum and make the Kleefeld Contemporary a place of learning and enrichment for your students.

 The Kleefeld Contemporary works directly with the School of Art, faculty and students in the Museum Studies Program.
 The program has a longstanding and distinguished history, and is one of the earliest museum studies programs in the state.